Emergent complex quantum networks in continuous-variables non-Gaussian states: Imprinted structure guides non-Gaussian effects

 \subsection{Distance-induced structure}

 In Sec.~\ref{sec:NonGaussianNetworks}, we showed that photon subtraction induces additional structure in the emergent network.
 Here, we take the first step toward understanding how the emergent structure in photon-number correlations is influenced by the imprinted structure.
 We break up the statistics according to the imprinted distance between the node in which the photons were subtracted and the nodes under consideration.
-This distance between nodes is here understood to be the number of connections in the shortest path that connects the nodes in the imprinted structure.

-In Sec.~\ref{sec:local} we emphasised that the quantity $\<\hat n_i \hat n_j\> - \<\hat n_i \>\< \hat n_j\>$ is only altered by photon subtraction when nodes $i$ and $j$ are both in the vicinity of the point of photon subtraction.
+This distance between nodes is here understood to be the number of connections in the shortest path that connects the nodes in the imprinted structure. \\ In Sec.~\ref{sec:local} we emphasised that the quantity $\<\hat n_i \hat n_j\> - \<\hat n_i \>\< \hat n_j\>$ is only altered by photon subtraction when nodes $i$ and $j$ are both in the vicinity of the point of photon subtraction.
 When at least one of the vertices lies beyond, the features of its emergent correlations are only impacted via the denominator in Eq. \eqref{Cij}.
 For the degree statistics, this means that nodes at distances zero (point of subtraction), one (nearest neighbours), and two (next-to-nearest neighbours) are very differently affected by photon subtraction than the remaining nodes.
 This motivates the choice to separate the nodes into four groups: the nodes where the photons are subtracted (distance \textit{0}); their nearest neighbors (distance \textit{1}); the next-nearest neighbors (distance \textit{2}); and all the remaining nodes (distance \textit{3} or more).

-As an example of such a distance analysis, we consider in Fig.~\ref{Distance-Degree-WS} four histograms corresponding to our four chosen groups of nodes.
+As an example of such a distance analysis, in Fig.~\ref{Distance-Degree-WS} we show four histograms corresponding to our four chosen groups of nodes.
 A complementary quantitative view can be obtained by studying the moments of these distance-resolved histograms, as shown in the moments of the degree distribution in Fig.~\ref{Distance-Moments-WS} for imprinted WS structures and in Fig.~\ref{Distance-Moments-BA} for imprinted BA network.
 A completely analogous analysis can be carried out for the clustering coefficients.

 The moments in Figs.~\ref{Distance-Moments-WS} and~\ref{Distance-Moments-BA} provide a range of important insights.
 First, we find that degree distribution of nodes that lie beyond the next-nearest neighbors ($\geqslant 3$) are generally unaltered by photon subtraction.
 A notable exception is found for the imprinted BA network with photon subtraction in a random node, where the higher moments, i.e., skewness and kurtosis, for these nodes are influenced.
 This is consistent with the idea that, for an imprinted BA network with photon subtraction in a random node, the non-Gaussian effects are confined to a smaller number of nodes, which in turn change more drastically.